-- Elevation 7.0 ft, the approximate water level at the time when the I-wall initially began to lean2.
-It is estimated that the water level in the 17th Street Canal at the time the I-wall began to lean was 6.7 ft to 7.7 ft. - Elevation 10.0 ft, the water level used as the principal design loading condition (converted here to NAVD88 datum).
+- Elevation 7.0 ft, the approximate water level at the time of failure2.
+It is estimated that the water level in the 17th Street Canal at the time the I-wall began to fail was 6.7 ft to 7.7 ft. - Elevation 10.0 ft, the water level used as the principal design loading condition (converted here to NAVD88 datum).